brille/brille/docs/module/grids.rst

 Regular grids
 =============

-Interpolation using grids constructed of regular parallelpipeds is possible, but will lead to artefacts near the Brillouin zone boundary if the primitive lattice has any non-orthogonal basis vectors.
+Interpolation using grids constructed of regular parallelepipeds is possible, but will lead to artefacts near the Brillouin zone boundary if the primitive lattice has any non-orthogonal basis vectors.
 This is such a large restriction that regular grids are no longer supported in :py:mod:`brille._brille`